benlhy/wireless_measurements/README.md

 2. Stick - Contains the KiCAD files required for the standard board version
 3. Arduino - Contains the KiCAD files required for the arduino implementation.

+# How to use
+1. Open the project in KiCAD.
+Export the gerber files and send it to the manufacturer of your choice.
+Some I've used before are JLCPCB and PCBway.
+2. Assemble the board
+3. Refer to the software repo to flash the software for the board you are using
+4. Test the board using nRF Connect or the Python script or the Flutter App

 # Technology

 The SWM board uses an EFM8LB12 microcontroller from Silabs to do the analog measurements.
 The EFM8 is capable of 14-bit ADC measurements with multiple inputs.